 - 1 1/2 tsp tapioca flour or arrowroot

-- 2 tbsp grass fed butter or ghee, cold, cut into small pieces (optional)
+- 2 tbsp grass fed butter or vegan butter, cold, cut into small pieces (optional)

 Instructions